Johnny Depp as Joe Pistone, aka “Donnie Brasco”, FBI agent undercover with the mob

 What’d He Wear?

 Underneath, Pistone wears his usual undershirt, a white sleeveless ribbed A-shirt.
-The contrast between the undershirt and the button-down helps identify the latter as a light cream rather than white.

 To fit in with the mobsters around him, Pistone keeps his accessories gold and plentiful.
 His wristwatch has a gold case over a square white face, strapped to his wrist with a black leather bracelet.
 He wears a gold necklace with a large cross.